davestemerdink/fuel-plugin-scaleio/doc/source/guide.rst

 Select Environment
 ------------------

 #.
 Create a new environment with the Fuel UI wizard.
-From OpenStack Release dropdown list select “Juno on Ubunu 14.04” if you are using MOS 6.1 or “Kilo on Ubunu 14.04” for MOS 7.0 and continue until you finish with the wizard.
+From OpenStack Release dropdown list select “Juno on Ubunu 14.04” if you are using MOS 6.1 or “Kilo on Ubunu 14.04” for MOS 7.0 or "Liberty on Ubunu 14.04" for MOS8.0 and continue until you finish with the wizard.

     .. image:: images/wizard.png
        :width: 80%